dotmesh-io/docs/hugo/content/install-setup/gke.md

 **NOTE** In Kubernetes 1.8 restarting the kubelet will not be needed

-## Dotmesh config

-So the flexvolume driver can communicate with the dotmesh cluster - we download the `dm` binary on each node and add the config using the `dm remote add` command:

-{{< copyable name="step-01" >}}
-for node in $(kubectl get no | tail -n +2 | awk '{print $1}'); do gcloud compute ssh $node --command "sudo curl -sSL -o /usr/local/bin/dm https://get.dotmesh.io/Linux/dm && sudo chmod a+x /usr/local/bin/dm && DOTMESH_PASSWORD=apples dm remote add local admin@127.0.0.1 && sudo mkdir -p /root/.dotmesh && sudo cp -f .dotmesh/config /root/.dotmesh"
-done
-{{< /copyable >}}

-**NOTE** If you used a different admin password, you need to replace `apples` above with it.

 ## Customising the installation

 If you want a non-default installation - for instance, only running